 Timing, as is often the case in politics, was everything.

 This was just three years post 9/11, and the United States was heavily engaged in pressing the aviation security revolution across the world.
 Yet, Australian airports were an absolute shambles, with criminal gangs running amok (ref: Allan Kessing, Kim Beazley, and others).
-Even the heavily constrained Australian media were beginning to scratch the surface.
+Even the heavily constrained Australian media was beginning to scratch the surface.

 At the same time, Australia's relationship with Indonesia was extremely fragile.
 Only two years post the Bali bombings, and in the early years of Indonesian democratisation, the significance of this relationship on the world stage could hardly be overstated.